 The site allows odds in fraction, decimal, and American.

 Blue and orange are the brand colours at this site, and apart from the white writing you won’t see many others.
 This serves to create a vibrant appearance and keeps things feeling fun.

 That’s all very well, but if navigation and performance aren’t up to scratch then betting online soon stops being fun and quickly becomes a real pain in the behind.
-Luckily though, the interface here is well designed allowing an easy flow from one betting market to another, and numerous ways to find your market.
+Luckily though, the TG Lab platform provides an interface that is well designed allowing an easy flow from one betting market to another, and numerous ways to find your market.

 Use either the sports list which also works as a filtering device to narrow down your search, use one of the suggested quick links for anything currently popular, or use the search bar to go direct if you know exactly what you are looking for.
 There is the odd minor bug to iron out but nothing major.